baychub/cb-gsg/getting-started.md

 ### Software
  - Java Runtime Environment (JRE), version 8 or later *(provided as part of RSP installation)*
- - Any operating system that can run the JRE *(if you have the RDK, Ubuntu 18.04 preinstalled)*
+ - Ubuntu 18.04 (preinstalled if you have the RDK), Debian 9, or Windows 10Any operating system that can run the JRE *(if you have the RDK, Ubuntu 18.04 preinstalled)*

 ## Setting up the Hardware